 - Among the gender-specific cases of cervical dystonia, in EU4 and the UK, females accounted for nearly 29,713 cases, while males accounted for approximately 12,070 cases in 2022.

-- According to these estimates, males accounted for nearly 1,623 cases in Japan, while females accounted for around 1,855 cases of cervical dystonia in 2022.
+- According to estimates, males accounted for nearly 1,623 cases in Japan, while females accounted for around 1,855 cases of cervical dystonia in 2022.
 These cases are expected to change during the forecast period.

 - As per the epidemiology model, the type specific cervical dystonia includes torticollis, laterocollis, retrocollis, and anterocollis.
 In 2022, of the total diagnosed cervical dystonia cases, torticollis accounted for the highest number of cases, with nearly 2,310 cases, followed by laterocollis with 838 cases, retrocollis with 228, and anterocollis with 102 cases in Japan.
 These cases are expected to change during the forecast period (2023-2034).